kWAYTV/telegram-bot/README.md

 ## Usage

-Follow these steps to set up and run your bot using this template:
+Follow these steps to set up and run your bot:

-1. **Create a New Repository**

-    Start by creating a new repository using this template.
-You can do this by clicking [here](https://github.com/bot-base/telegram-bot-template/generate).

-2. **Environment Variables Setup**
+1. **Environment Variables Setup**

     Create an environment variables file by copying the provided example file:
      ```bash